The Board of Directors (the “Board”) of NIKE, Inc. (the “Company”) has adopted the

 - Corporate Purpose: The Company has a longstanding

-commitment to corporate purpose, including corporate
+commitment to corporate purpose, including corporate responsibility,

-responsibility, sustainability, human rights, global community and social
+human rights, global community and social impact, and diversity, equity and

-impact, and diversity, equity and inclusion.
+inclusion.
 The Board, through its Corporate

 Responsibility, Sustainability & Governance Committee, provides guidance to

-management on issues related to corporate purpose, including
+management on issues related to such

-the Company’s policies, practices and contributions made in fulfillment of its
+practices and contributions made in

 - Corporate Culture: The Board is responsible for

-reviewing and overseeing the Company’s culture and evaluating
+reviewing and overseeing the Company’s culture and evaluating management’s

-management’s efforts to align corporate culture with the Company’s stated
+corporate culture with the Company’s stated values, corporate purpose and

-values, corporate purpose and long-term strategy.
+long-term strategy.
 The Board proactively

 reviews and monitors management efforts to instill an appropriate tone and

-culture throughout the Company, which includes the respectful treatment
+culture throughout the Company, with the

 - Strategy Oversight: Normally it is management’s duty to